jonnyhuck/huckathon.org/index.md

 layout: landing
 ---

 Firstly, thankyou for taking part in mapping for **Community Mapping Uganda** , each feature we add to this map could mean a new limb for someone who has been injured by conflict, so this is a great way to spend some time!
-If you want to learn about our work before you get started, you can read about it [**here**](https://spark.adobe.com/page/SiM4Iji37rdJr/){:target="_blank"}.
+If you want to learn about our work before you get started, you can read about it [**here**](https://spark.adobe.com/page/SiM4Iji37rdJr/){:target="_blank"}, or watch the below video, which gives a brief overview of the project as well as instructions on how to take part:

-The following are just some brief instructions as to how to use the tools for the Mapathon:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RC6yhnyVckg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+If you prefer written instructions, here they are:

 ## OpenStreetMap
 First things first, you need to sign up with OpenStreetMap (or just login if you already have an account).
 Here is how: